Women and Heart Disease: What Women Need to Know

 You may be surprised to learn that heart disease is the biggest threat to your health—even more so than breast cancer.
 And the same factors that put you at risk of a heart attack, also known as acute myocardial infarction, or AMI, also increase your chances of stroke and other health problems.
 The main risk factors include high blood pressure, smoking, poor diet, diabetes, family history, obesity, and sedentary lifestyle.
 If your heart is in trouble, your body may send you warning signs.
 It’s up to you to notice these and talk to your healthcare provider about them.
 Your health—and your life—could depend on it.

 Learn to read the signs

-Discomfort, aching, tightness, or pressure that comes and goes.
-This may be in the back, abdomen, arm, shoulder, neck, or jaw.
-It can also be in the chest.
+Discomfort, aching, tightness, or pressure that comes and goes, in the back, abdomen, arm, shoulder, neck, or jaw or chest

 Get to the heart of the problem